Hgoatly/RecipesWithout/README.md

 - **My Mentor** Can Sücüllü, for help and guidance on this project.
 - **My Friends and Family** for constant support, and feedback on the content and functionality.
 - **Code Institute Slack Channel** for help answering my many questions.
 - **Code Institute Tutor Support** for helping me work out why things weren't working how they should.
+In particular, Tim, Johann and Jo for their kindness and patience.

 ## Version Control: